 Center for Cancer Systems Therapeutics (CaST)

-The Columbia University Center for Cancer Systems Therapeutics (CaST) was created in 2016 as one of four inaugural centers in the National Cancer Institute’s Cancer Systems Biology Consortium (CSBC).
-The CSBC initiative aims to address challenges of complexity in basic and translational cancer research through the use of experimental biology combined with in silico modeling, multi-dimensional data analysis, and systems engineering.
+The Columbia University Center for Cancer Systems Therapeutics (CaST) was created in 2016 as one of the inaugural centers in the National Cancer Institute’s Cancer Systems Biology Consortium (CSBC).
+The CSBC aims to address challenges of complexity in basic and translational cancer research through the use of experimental biology combined with in silico modeling, multi-dimensional data analysis, and systems engineering.

 Ultimately, CaST aims to use the remarkable opportunities that systems biology now offers to identify more effective, widely applicable strategies for precision cancer medicine.